sigsteve/vagrant-caasp/README.md

 # vagrant-caasp -- BETA
-An attempt to automate SUSE CaaS Platform v4 deployments for testing This project is a work in progress and will be cleaned up after some testing and feedback
+An attempt to automate SUSE CaaS Platform v4 deployments for testing This project is a work in progress and will be cleaned up after some testing and feedback.

 # What you get
 * (1-2) Load balancers